Groestlcoin/groestlcoin/doc/external-signer.md

 With `<name>` one of `main`, `test`, `signet`, `regtest`, `testnet4`.

-Bitcoin Core passes this flag to commands that operate on a chain-specific signer, for example `getdescriptors`, `displayaddress` and `signtx`.
+Groestlcoin Core passes this flag to commands that operate on a chain-specific signer, for example `getdescriptors`, `displayaddress` and `signtx`.

 ### Flag `--stdin` (required)

 Indicate that (sub)command should be received over stdin and results returned in response to that. `--stdin` is a global flag, it is not specific to any subcommand.

-Bitcoin Core currently uses this flag for `signtx`.
+Groestlcoin Core currently uses this flag for `signtx`.

 All subcommands SHOULD support both
 - being called as commandline arguments; or